gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - New abstract GDO_ModuleComposer which has the right defaults for composer wrapper modules (add autoloader, handle vendor) (not really needed?)

  - gitwatch: A website that joins multiple github projects into a single project.
+(ON IT!)

  - Add Emojis to markup.

  - phpgdo-zen and website

  - a chrome plugin that opens 2 tabs (google + duckduckgo)

  - a RENDER_JS mode to create a js application.

  - a RENDER_GTK mode to create a GTK+ desktop application.

  - a way to automatically ignore .gitignore via: igor.sh - a std linux tool.

  - site for discovering tag based youtube channels and playlists.

  - write a Module_Net cronjob: alert broken links. optional delete by system.

  - write a module that adds changelog tables for gdo: phpgdo-changelog.

+ - GDOv7 shoule use xdebug-code-coverage programmatically.